A self contained full house for use on your property or on vacation.

 Ladders accessing lofts shall have a rung width of not less than 12 inches and 10 inches to 14 inches spacing between rungs.
 Ladders shall be capable of supporting a 200 pound load on any rung.
 Rung spacing shall be uniform within 3/8-inch.
 Ladders shall be installed at 70 to 80 degrees from horizontal.

-You need an opening window of a size that meets regular IRC egress rules.
+You need an opening window of a size that meets regular IRC egress rules (more than 3'x2').